alibaba/GraphScope/docs/reference/gnn_engine/graph_query_en.rst

    @property
    def offsets(self):
-   """ one dimentional int array: the number of neighbors of each vertex """
+   """ one dimensional int array: the number of neighbors of each vertex """

    @property
    def dense_shape(self):